namiverm/Developer-Portal-Tenant-API/docs/getting-started/preview-and-publish-content/preview-and-publish.md

 ![developer studio Preview]

-**Note:** Developer Studio Publish environment is still work in progress.
+**Note:** Developer Studio publish environment is still work in progress.
 So, Publish environment link will be updated later.

 ___